|

 feminist twists.
 Interestingly, although post-modern, it cleverly uses

 modernist devices such as the subjective nature of truth.
-Worth double
+Can be worth double

 credit if you do a thorough job. |